MineCounter/simpl-style-checker/README.md

 # SIMPL Style Checker

-This is a Python-based style checker for the SIMPL-2024 programming language.
+This is a Python-based style checker for the SIMPL programming language.
 It checks C source code files for adherence to the specified coding style guidelines.
+CS244 Stellenbosch University - 2024

 ## Features